btfcss/color-scheme/README.md

 ## Set New User Choice

 When the user selects a new color scheme from the interface, you have to call the `setUserChoice(newChoice)` fonction.
 The function expects a string as parameter.
-The value of the string must be one of the following :
+The value of the string must be one of the following:
 - `"light"` : set light mode
 - `"light dark"` : set system settings
 - `"dark"` : set dark mode